PSModule/Invoke-Pester/README.md

 6. **Summary in GitHub**
    - A step summary is generated, showing how many tests passed/failed/skipped, plus coverage info.
-   - If containers are in use, each container’s results appear in a collapsible section.
+   - If containers are in use, each container's results appear in a collapsible section.

 7. **Publishing Outputs**
    - Key metrics (e.g., `Result`, `FailedCount`, `Duration`) are encoded in JSON and published as outputs.